10up/simple-podcasting/readme.txt

 * Ensure you test feeds before submitting them, see [Apple's "Test a Podcast page"](https://help.apple.com/itc/podcasts_connect/#/itcac471c970) for more information.
 * Once the validator passes, submit your podcast.
 Podcasts submitted to Apple Podcasts do not become immediately available for subscription by others.
 They are submitted for review by Apple staff, see [Apple's "Submit a podcast" page](https://help.apple.com/itc/podcasts_connect/#/itcd88ea40b9) for more information.

+=== Submit your podcast feed to Pocket Casts

+* Validate your feeds at [https://www.castfeedvalidator.com/ Cast Feed Validator] before submitting them.
+* Submit the podcast feed to https://pocketcasts.com/submit/

+=== How do I get my podcast featured on Pocket Casts?

+The Featured section of Pocket Casts is human-curated.
+To ensure that all podcasts have an equal opportunity at being featured, selections are made on the basis of merit.

+If you’d like to suggest your podcast for a featured spot, reach out to `curation@pocketcasts.com`

+For more information, [https://pocketcasts.com/podcast-producers/ read more].

+=== How do I submit private and paid podcast feeds?

+Follow this documentation to submit [https://support.pocketcasts.com/article/password-protected-podcasts-2/ private and paid podcast feeds]

 === Control how many episodes are listed on the feed ===

 If you want to adjust the default number of episodes included in a podcast RSS feed, then utilize the following to do so...